Hi all,

 -Transportation: Find an apartment in an area you deem an acceptable distance from campus.
 Walking is always cheap, especially in the city.
 Some universities give you free public transportation with your ID, so you may not need a car.
 So, consider if you'll need a car (+ gas) or if you need to pay for public transport or not.

-2. Factor in General Travel
+2. Factor in General Travel:

 Will you be living close to family and friends, or will they be hours (or even states) away?
 Do you plan on visiting them occasionally or for holidays?
-Then search the cost for gas for train/bus/plane travel to and from your house to see if you can afford that X times a semester while you are in school.
+Then search the cost for gas for train/bus/plane travel to and from your house to see if you can afford that X times a semester while you are in school.3.
+Supplies:

-These are just several of the hidden costs that grad school has.
+If you are planning on going cross- state or cross-country for school, then you might rack up even more costs.
+Will you be able to fit everything in your car or in your checked luggage?
+Or will you need to rent a moving truck?
+How much will the gas or tickets cost to do this?These are just several of the hidden costs that grad school has.
 For some, these can make or break the decision for going to a certain school, while others think about the long term investment.
 Of course, if you manage to get a scholarship, assistantship or other form of reimbursement that helps alleviate some of the cost of grad school, then these may not weigh as much on your decision.
 Either way, good luck to all in my current position and hope you find your best match!

 If you can think of any other hidden costs, feel free to comment!